 For this course, missing more than fifteen (15) minutes at the beginning or end of a class period will count as one absence.
+Therefore, students who wish to depart early should clear it with the professor.
 Also, three instances of tardiness of fifteen minutes or less equals one absence.
-Finally, three absences will result in a full letter reduction of one's final grade and absences exceeding three will result in failing the course.
+Finally, three absences will result in a full letter reduction of the final grade and absences exceeding three will result in failure of the course.